jakemath/divop.io/README.md

 Uses a C++ implementation of the general divisiblity criteria with capacity to compute on ridiculously large numbers containing 1M+ digits.

-The divisiblity algorithm is the generalization of positive integer divisibility rules to all prime numbers and has a runtime complexity of `O(nm)`, where `n` is the digits in the dividend and `m` is the digits in the divisor.
+The divisiblity algorithm leverages the generalization of integer divisibility rules for all prime numbers.
+This algorithm has a runtime complexity of `O(nm)`, where `n` is the digits in the dividend and `m` is the digits in the divisor.

 [Runtime analysis](./Runtimes.pdf)